wustve/gradebook/README.md

 # Gradebook
 This was a project for my grade 12 computer science class.
+(Aesthetics were not a priority at the time)

 ![login](https://cdn.discordapp.com/attachments/630912200491532290/796114408450818058/unknown.png)
 ![home](https://cdn.discordapp.com/attachments/630912200491532290/796463495562133572/unknown.png)